lnardon/TerminallyIll/README.md

 A script to get the terminal from 0 to great with the essential applications and themes.

 It installs:
 - Htop
 - Btop
 - Neofetch
 - Neovim
 - Oh my bash
 - fzf
-    - zoxide
+- Zoxide
 - Lazygit

 ## Prerequisites
 You'll need the items below installed: